resun-c/django-auth0-engine/docs/reference/md/auth_engine.md

 ### AuthEngine.__parse_response__(response: str)AuthEngine.__parse_response__(response: dict[str, Any])
 Parse response received from different auth0 endpoints and return different types of AuthEngineResponse instances including User and AuthEngineError.
 It also parse auth data stored in request's session cookies.

 If an id_token is present in response, it validates that using AuthVerifierEngine.verify.
-If the token is valid, an User instance is constructed from the informations of the id_token and returned.
-If thetoken is expired and a refresh_token exists in response, it refreshes the token by calling AuthEngine.refresh_token and return the response received from it.
+If the token is valid, an User instance is constructed from the information of the id_token and returned.
+If the token is expired and a refresh_token exists in response, it refreshes the token by calling AuthEngine.refresh_token and return the response received from it.
 In case, the token is invalid and AuthEngineError is returned.

 ### AuthEngine.__to_session__(response)
 Converts a parsed response to a dictionary containing information including access_token, refresh_token, id_token, token_type, and expires_in for session storage.